Unencrypted Endpoint Drive

 When encryption is disabled on a device drive, Coro creates an Unencrypted endpoint drive ticket.

-Select the dropdown next to Unencrypted Endpoint Drive on the Device Posture tab to view the policy.
-See Device posture configuration overview.
+To view the policy, select the dropdown next to Unencrypted Endpoint Drive on the Device Posture page.

 Coro displays the following policy details: